fourkitchens/d8-starter-kit/README.md

 project [drupal-composer/drupal-scaffold](https://github.com/drupal-composer/drupal-scaffold)
 is used to ensure that your scaffold files are updated every time drupal/core is updated.
-If you customize any of the "scaffolding" files (commonly .htaccess), you may need to merge conflicts if any of your modfied files are updated in a new release of Drupal core.
+If you customize any of the "scaffolding" files (commonly .htaccess), you may need to merge conflicts if any of your modified files are updated in a new release of Drupal core.

 Follow the steps below to update your core files.